TergBug/DeveloperCRUD-Epam-pet-project/README.md

 Account.

 Developer:
+Long id;
 String firstName;
 String lastName;
 Set<Skill> skills;
 Account account.

 Skill:
+Long id;
 String name.

 Account:
+Long id;
 String name;
-AccountStatus (enum ACTIVE, BANNED, DELETED) status.
+AccountStatus (enum: ACTIVE, BANNED, DELETED) status.

-It use text files as a storage (in resources repository): developers.txt, skills.txt, accounts.txt
+It uses MySQL database as a storage.

-User is able to create, read, update and delete data.
+User is able to create, read (get by ID of get all), update and delete data.

 Layers:
 >model - POJO classes

->view - all data that are required for user/console interaction

->controller - user’s requests handling
+>rest - servlets that handles user’s POST requests from network via HTTP/HTTPS protocol

+>service - simple business logic

->repository - classes that provide access to text files
+>repository - classes that provide access to storage

->storage
+>storage - tables in database

 Class-chain for developer (not inheritance):
-DeveloperRepository -> DeveloperController -> DeveloperView -> AppView
+DeveloperRepository -> DeveloperController -> DeveloperService -> DeveloperServlet

 Class-chain for skill (not inheritance):
-SkillRepository -> SkillController -> SkillView -> AppView
+SkillRepository -> SkillController -> SkillService -> SkillServlet

 Class-chain for account (not inheritance):
-AccountRepository -> AccountController -> AccountView -> AppView
+AccountRepository -> AccountController -> AccountService -> AccountServlet

 For repository layer there are a few interfaces, such as GenericRepository<T,ID>, DeveloperRepository, SkillRepository, AccountRepository.
 DeveloperRepository, SkillRepository, AccountRepository extend GenericRepository<T,ID>.
-Classes JavaIODeveloperRepositoryImpl, JavaIOSkillRepositoryImpl, JavaIOAccountRepositoryImpl implement appropriate interfaces.
+Classes JDBCDeveloperRepositoryImpl, JDBCSkillRepositoryImpl, JDBCAccountRepositoryImpl implement appropriate interfaces.

-All basic functionality is covered with unit tests.
+All basic functionality is covered with unit tests, using JUnit and Mockito.
+Also pocket H2 DB is used to implement tests with connection to database.

+Liquibase is used to initialize tables in DB and fill them by some information automatically during test (for H2 DB) and deploy (for remote DB) phases.

+There are a few endpoints in this API, each of them associate with certain servlets:
+>/api/v1/skills

+>/api/v1/accounts

+>/api/vi/developers

+There is one index.jsp page, which contains description of project in three languages:
+English, Russian and Chinese.
+And there is a documentation page on endpoint /documentation, which has been built with Swagger UI.

-To start up application you should compile code (version of Java is 8) and start this with entry point in AppRunner class.
+To start up application you should compile code (version of Java is 8) and start this with entry point in Main class.
+Then the tomcat server will start locally.

+This api is deployed to heroku cloud service.
+Link to project: https://developercrud.herokuapp.com.